MCPS Strategic Plan FY 2022-2025

 Increase districtwide, culturally relevant professional learning for all staff to support equity and to increase capacity for teaching

-• Mandatory training for all leaders and instructional specialists focused on coherence, accountability, equity-centered capacity building and relational trust.
+• Deliver mandatory training to all leaders and instructional specialists, with ongoing support focused on coherence, accountability, equity-centered capacity building, and building relational trust.

 Metrics of Success